 - Civil War-era Russia had, in fact, no Tsarist regulations still functioning and no Communist regulations yet functioning.
 This meant that any woman who wished so could pick up a gun and join any army, bandit gang or army that is a bandit gang.
 One particular subtrope was the female commissar; the pre-revolutionary Bolsheviks were egalitarian, and had to send their old cadre to the frontlines en masse when the Revolution was complete and the Civil War started.

 - Pakistan allows women to volunteer for and serve within every role in the Pakistani Army and Air Force, including Infantry, Scout-Snipers, paratroopers and Special Operations Forces, though the number of women who do of is very small.
-The Navy is a bit more complicated, with women being allowed to serve in all areas but they can't volunteer for certain areas like the boys can but instead must be selected.
+The Navy is a bit more complicated, due to concerns over men and women sharing such close confines.